zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

                 *Server Address* is already listed in *Handled Servers* together with *Intermediate Query Name*.
           3. Go to next server in *Remaining Servers*.
-       8. Else, if the [RCODE Name] is NoError and the AA is set then do:
+       7. Else, if the [RCODE Name] is NoError and the AA is set then do:
           1. If *Intermediate Query Name* is not equal to *Child Zone* then go back to the start of the loop.
-          2. Else do:
-             1. Save *Server Address* and *Zone Name* to the *Parent Found*.
-             2. Go to next server in *Remaining Servers*.
-       9. Else, if the response is a [Referral] with a CNAME record with *Child Zone* as owner name in the answer section, then
-          1. Save *Server Address* and *Zone Name* to the *Parent Found* set.
-          2. Go to next server in *Remaining Servers*.
+          2. Else go to next server in *Remaining Servers*.
-       10. Else, go to next server in *Remaining Servers*.
+       8. Else, go to next server in *Remaining Servers*.

 > Examples referred to from the steps.
 >